blockbridge/blockbridge-kb/release/5.1/index.md

 Compression Metadata
 --------------------

-Release 5.1 has benefitted from a heavy focus on improving the performance of our compression-related metadata.
+Release 5.1 has benefited from a heavy focus on improving the performance of our compression-related metadata.

 * **Metadata Efficiency:** On systems with a heavy re-write workload, database